vatpac-technology/sops/docs/aerodromes/procedural/coffs.md

     <span class="hotline">**INL** -> **CFS ADC**</span>: "Via KADSI, RXA6416”
     <span class="hotline">**CFS ADC** -> **INL**</span>: "RXA6416"

-The Standard Assignable level from INL/MNN to CFS ADC is `A080`, any other level must be prior coordinated.
+The standard assignable level from INL/MNN to CFS ADC is `A080`, any other level must be prior coordinated.